 There are numerous ways that medical experts attempt to treat emotional conditions and mental health disorders.
 Often a well-rounded approach is necessary and not with a singular solution.
 In the last few decades, the use of emotional support dogs (ESA) have become more and more common for helping people cope with mental illness.

-There are a number of different aspects you need to understand if you plan to have an emotional support dog full-time or wish to have a pet become one to provide therapy for others.
+There are a number of different aspects you need to understand if you plan to have an emotional support dog full-times.
 The article will examine everything you need to know about ESA dogs.

 Emotional Support Dogs (ESA) vs. Service Dogs

 The first thing you need to know is that emotional support dogs are not the same as service dogs even if the terms are often used interchangeably.
 There is actually a stark difference even though both have therapeutic values.